Ateme

-Ateme portfolio runs on any type of infrastructure: bare metal appliance, private datacenter or off-premises hyperscalers including AWS, GCP, Azure or Akamai.

-Market
+History

 Ateme has been listed on the Paris Euronext market since 2014 and in November 2020 it acquired Anevia, a provider of OTT and IPTV software solutions.
-In 2023, Ateme served over a thousand customers worldwide, earning €100 million in revenues, of which more than 90% outside its home market.
+In 2023, Ateme earned €100 million in revenues, of which more than 90% outside its home market.

-Ateme's customers include various global broadcast and OTT companies, such as EBU, Proximus, Telefónica, NBC Sports, Encompass, Globo, Sky, Orange, TV Azteca, RTL Group, TotalPlay, FOX Sports, AMC Networks, CRA, France Télévisions, FPT Telecom, Esporte Interativo, and Globecast.
+Technology adoption

+In 2026, Netflix signed a multi-year agreement to deploy Ateme's TITAN Live transcoder for its live streaming workflows.

 Awards

-Ateme won the 2022 Technology and Engineering Emmy Awards by The National Academy of Television Arts & Sciences (NATAS), in 3 categories: Development of Perceptual Metrics for Video Encoding Optimization, Artificial Intelligence Optimization for Video Compression, Development of Massive Processing Optimized Compression Technologies.
+Ateme won the 2022 Technology and Engineering Emmy Awards by The National Academy of Television Arts & Sciences (NATAS).